 Car insurance in Hawaii is moderately priced.
 The average driver pays $1,127 annually for a full coverage policy and $345 annually for a minimum coverage policy.
 However, every car insurance company charges a different rate and some providers are cheaper than others.

 The cheapest car insurance in Hawaii

 There are several popular providers that offer cheap car insurance in Hawaii.
-The table below includes the most affordable carriers on the Big Island and their average annual minimum coverage and full coverage premiums:
+The table below includes the most affordable carriers on the Big Island with the most market share and their average annual minimum coverage and full coverage premiums:

 USAA car insurance is available to Hawaiians who actively serve in the military or are retired veterans.
 In addition to affordable rates, USAA also offers highly-rated customer service and good coverage.
 The average Hawaii driver will pay $1,052 annually for full coverage insurance and $259 annually for minimum coverage insurance.

 USAA indicates that its members who switch from different insurance companies to USAA auto insurance can save an average of $707 per year.
 Customers can take advantage of discounts for being smart students, safe drivers, long-term customers, taking a driver training course, garaging a vehicle on a military base and driving under a certain number of miles each year.